Alabama Republican who once spurned Trump appears headed for runoff win

 Roby, a four-term incumbent in the House of Representatives, garnered 68 percent of the vote compared with 32 percent for challenger Bobby Bright in the race to choose the Republican nominee for Alabama’s 2nd Congressional District, according to returns reported by the Associated Press.

-The AP called the race for Roby within about 90 minutes of the polls closing.
-The state’s own unofficial results later showed Roby drawing 70 percent of the vote to 30 percent for Bright, with more than half of Alabama’s 67 counties reporting.
+The state’s own unofficial results showed Roby drawing 68 percent of the vote to 32 percent for Bright, with 64 of Alabama’s 67 counties reporting.

 Roby ran ahead of Bright in last month’s five-way primary contest but failed to reach the 50 percent majority needed to clinch an outright victory, setting the stage for Tuesday’s runoff.